-The Swiss Cheese Model for COVID 19 is an excellent mental tool to visualize COVID 19 prevention strategies at the system level, bird’s eye view.
+The Swiss Cheese Model for COVID-19 is an excellent mental tool to visualize COVID-19 prevention strategies at the system level, a bird’s eye view.

 First, about the Swiss Cheese Model.
 As emphasized by James Reason, the model’s creator, it invites us to view human errors as a consequence, not as a cause.
 According to this line of thinking, the error is not a moral problem but a system problem.
 I have discussed it in the above post.